 Graduation Candidacy System

 During the academic year of their candidacy, students are eligible to participate in graduating senior activities (including commencement ceremonies in May) and to receive their Centenary diplomas.
-To receive a diploma, a candidate must satisfy all degree requirements no later than 4:30 pm on the last Wednesday preceding the Saturday commencement service each May.
+To receive a diploma, a candidate must satisfy all degree requirements no later than noon on the last Wednesday preceding the Saturday commencement service each May.

 A candidate’s graduation date is posted to the transcript at the end of the fall, spring, or summer term in which all degree requirements are completed.
 Diplomas are conferred at the conclusion of the spring term.
 Candidates who complete the degree after the spring term participate in the subsequent spring’s commencement and receive their diplomas at that time.